 ^^^ Best goal at York Road in a long time.
 Yes, even better than David Rogalski's superb strike vs Torquay United in the FA Youth Cup.
 Scouse - Pink Floyd aficionado that he is - noted that 'Shine On You Crazy Diamond' was written in tribute to Syd Barrett, not by Syd Barrett.
 I have therefore challenged Mick to come up with a Sam Barratt chant based upon a Syd Barrett original.
 'Gigolo Aunt', perhaps?

 "Where's DJ Campbell these days?"
 "Ladbrokes, probably" #bellendbantz— GMOSC (@gomadstopcaring) August 11, 2015

 ^^^ Just in case Dudley Junior's lawyers are reading this, I'd like to clarify that those words were not spoken by me!

 4-1 but could EASILY been 6 or 7.
 Think we can play better as well.
 2 enjoyable Mhead games in a row!
 Ground looking smart.
 Need a lie down.— GMOSC (@gomadstopcaring) August 11, 2015

-^^^ Early doors but, safe to say, we've made a very promising start at the end of the day.
+^^^ Early doors but it's safe to say that we've made a very promising start, at the end of the day.
 Long may it continue.
 At the end of the day.